Sugary drink tax: Consumption

 The way that the tax burden is divided upon the consumer and seller depends on the price elasticity for sugary drinks.
 The tax burden will fall more on sellers when the price elasticity of demand is greater than the price elasticity of supply while on buyers when the price elasticity of supply is greater than the price elasticity of demand.
 The price elasticity for sugary drinks is different from country to country.
 For instance, the price elasticity of demand for the sugary drink was found to be -1.37 in Chile while -1.16 in Mexico.
-Hence if both of those results were realistic and the price elasticity of supply would be the same for both, the tax burden on consumers would be higher in Mexico than in Chile.

 A 2019 National Bureau of Economic Research paper concluded that sugar drink taxes were "welfare enhancing, and indeed that the optimal nationwide SSB tax rate may be higher than the one cent per ounce rate most commonly used in U.S. cities."
 A 2019 study in the Quarterly Journal of Economics estimated that the optimal sugar drink tax on the federal level in the U.S. would be between 1 and 2.1 cents per ounce, whereas the optimal tax on the city-level was 60% lower than that due to cross-border shopping.
 A 2022 systematic review and meta-analysis of studies from around the world found that sugary drink taxes resulted in higher prices of the targeted beverages and a 15% decrease in the sales of such products.

 Externalities as a rationale for taxation

-The purchase of sugary drinks has a significant negative externalities when over-consumption causes diseases like obesity and type 2 diabetes.
+The purchase of sugary drinks has significant negative externalities when over-consumption causes diseases like obesity and type 2 diabetes.
 Depending on the national health care system, a significant portion of these costs are paid by taxpayers or insurance rate-payers; lost productivity costs are paid to some degree by employers.

 Society as a whole could be worse off if these costs are calculated to be greater than the benefit to the consumers of soda.

 A Pigovian tax like a sugary drinks tax, factors these externalities into the price of the beverage.
 To some degree, this causes people who over-consume soda to pay for health care costs they are causing, which proponents argue is more fair.
 In theory, this tax could be set at such a level that reduces consumption until the collective private benefit balances the collective costs of poorer health, though this could be accomplished at a lower tax level by using the tax revenue to create childhood nutrition programs or obesity-prevention programs.
 This would lessen the tax burden on people who consume soda moderately enough not to cause health problems.